pivotal-cf/docs-pks/ports-protocols-antrea.hbs.md

 * [Antrea Networking Ports and Protocols](#antrea)

 <p class="note"><strong>Note</strong>: To control which groups access deploying and scaling
-your organization's Tanzu Kubernetes Grid Integrated Edition-deployed Kubernetes clusters, configure your firewall settings as described on the Operator –> TKGI API server lines below.</p>
+your organization's {{  vars.product }}-deployed Kubernetes clusters, configure your firewall settings as described on the Operator –> TKGI API server lines below.</p>

 {{> ports-protocols }}